geoochi/nexite/README.md

 # Nexite

-A fullstack website dev and build with next.js
+A fullstack website build with next.js

 ## Features